 As an international student, your living area and living cost shall depend upon the location of your university or college.

-For instance, it might cost you around 1800 CAD monthly in Montreal, 2000 CAD monthly in Vancouver, 1200 CAD monthly in Alberta, 1600 CAD monthly in Ottawa, 2500 CAD monthly in Toronto, and so on.
+For instance, it might cost you around 1800 CAD monthly in Montreal, 2000 CAD monthly in Vancouver, 1200 CAD in Alberta, 1600 CAD monthly in Ottawa, 2500 CAD monthly in Toronto, and so on.

 Note that this cost doesn't generally cover your extravagant social life.